SAYAN-DAN/C_Language__Collage/readme.md

 6. Write a function to find whether a given no. is prime or not.
 Use the same to generate the prime  numbers less than 100
 7. WAP to compute the factors of a given number.
 8. Write a macro that swaps two numbers.
 WAP to use it
-9. WAP to print a triangle ofstars as follows (take number of lines from user):
+9. WAP to print a triangle ofstars as follows (take number of lines from user)
+10.

+## jdkvosjbvsjbjsbo